Richard Briffault

 Richard Briffault is an American legal scholar.
 He is the Joseph P. Chamberlain Professor of Legislation at Columbia Law School.
+From 2014 to 2020, he served as Chairman of the New York City Conflicts of Interest Board.
+His specialties are constitutional law, government regulation, and election law.

 Biography

 Briffault earned a bachelor's degree from Columbia University in 1974.
-During his undergraduate studies, Briffault served as managing editor of the Columbia Daily Spectator.
+During his undergraduate studies, Briffault served as Managing Editor of the Columbia Daily Spectator in 1973.
 He graduated from Harvard Law School in 1977.